University of Minnesota Administrative Policy

 OMB Uniform Guidance

-This document establishes uniform regulations for each federal agency to follow regarding the administration of projects sponsored by the federal government.
-In addition, each federal agency has its own regulations that are listed in the Code of Federal Regulations (CFR) and explained in its policy handbook (if it has one).
+Uniform regulations that each federal agency are expected to follow regarding the administration of projects sponsored by the federal government.
+(In addition, each federal agency has its own regulations that are listed in the Code of Federal Regulations (CFR) and explained in its policy handbook (if it has one).)

 Program Income